jmylchreest/keylightd/contrib/flatpak/README.md

 This directory contains the necessary files to build a Flatpak package for KeylightD and KeylightCTL.
 The package uses the "light-enabled.svg" icon from the GNOME extension for desktop integration.

+## CI Build Process

+The Flatpak is built as part of the release workflow in GitHub Actions.
+The process:

+1. The release workflow is triggered when a tag is pushed or manually triggered
+2. After GoReleaser builds and uploads the binaries, the flatpak job runs
+3. The flatpak job builds packages for both amd64 and arm64 architectures
+4. For each architecture, it fetches the corresponding pre-compiled binaries
+5. Creates a modified version of this manifest to use the pre-built binaries
+6. Builds and publishes both flatpak packages to the same release

 ## Features

 - Packages both keylightd (daemon) and keylightctl (control utility)